 Mr Chris Ong, CEO, Keppel Offshore & Marine Ltd, talked about his experience in the marine industry.

 Mr Chris Ong, CEO of Keppel Offshore & Marine Ltd and Vice Chairperson of the Industry Advisory Committee for SIT's marine programmes, shared his insights on the marine industry and its progression towards digitalisation.
-By illustrating the efforts of Keppel in the areas of decarbonisation and digitalisation, he encouraged our freshmen to enter this exciting industry as they will have opportunities to gain insights through SIT’s partnerships with industry players.
+By illustrating the efforts of Keppel in the areas of decarbonisation and digitalisation, he encouraged our freshmen to enter this exciting industry.
+He shared that they would have opportunities to gain insights through SIT’s partnerships with industry players.

 Ms Denise Choong, President, 63rd Executive Council, Singapore Society of Radiographers, receiving a token of appreciation after the event.

-Ms Denise Choong, President, 63rd Singapore Society of Radiographers (SSR) Executive Council, also shared her experience in the industry.
+Ms Denise Choong, President, 63rd Singapore Society of Radiographers (SSR) Executive Council, also shared about her industry experience.
 She spoke about how SSR promoted education through continuing professional development to improve the professional practice, as well as the safety and quality of care provided for patients.
 She encouraged our freshmen to find out more about SSR and to engage with local and international practitioners to build a network and community for learning and support.